untoldwind/t-rust-less/README.md

 * ... which essentially means that a `trustless` store will not be compatible with a `t-rust-less` whatsoever.
   Sorry, but an `export` -> `import` will be required.

+## Building

+Best use the `./build-release.sh` script with will bootstrap a docker container containing all the relevant dependencies.

+Otherwise you need:
+* Rust version 1.34
+* Capn Proto compiler (capnpc), i.e. install `capnproto` package.
+* For `openssl-sys` perl is required

 ## Cross-Compile

 ### To windows (library only atm)